evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S/_index.md

 ## Drivetrain

 Audi e-tron S has an all-wheel drive system supported by three motors.
 One on front axle, and two on rear axle.
-The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).
+The motors used are [Induction Motors](../../../../technology/motors/asm/).

+### Suspension

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 152 mm, and the maximum is 248 mm.